BradleyCodeU/bradleycodeu.github.io/_apcsp/console/022ConsoleTemps.md

 ```
 Also... you will notice that there is no way to quit.
 Add another elif that checks if the person typed "Q" and then break the loop.

-Here is a Sample Run.
-User input is included and should not be printed by your program.
+Sample Run (user input is in ** asterisk ** and should not be coded into your program)
 ```
-Enter 1 to convert Fahrenheit to Celsius, 2 to convert Celsius to Fahrenheit, or Q to quit:  1 What Fahrenheit temperature would you like to convert?:  32 That temperature in Celsius is 0.0
+Enter 1 to convert Fahrenheit to Celsius, 2 to convert Celsius to Fahrenheit, or Q to quit:  **1** What Fahrenheit temperature would you like to convert?: **32** That temperature in Celsius is 0.0
-Enter 1 to convert Fahrenheit to Celsius, 2 to convert Celsius to Fahrenheit, or Q to quit:  2 What Celsius temperature would you like to convert?:  0 That temperature in Fahrenheit is 32.0
+Enter 1 to convert Fahrenheit to Celsius, 2 to convert Celsius to Fahrenheit, or Q to quit:  **2** What Celsius temperature would you like to convert?:  **0** That temperature in Fahrenheit is 32.0
-Enter 1 to convert Fahrenheit to Celsius, 2 to convert Celsius to Fahrenheit, or Q to quit:  Q
+Enter 1 to convert Fahrenheit to Celsius, 2 to convert Celsius to Fahrenheit, or Q to quit:  **Q**
 >>>
 ```